reichlab/covid19-forecast-hub/data-processed/METADATA.md

 ### team_name

-The name of your team.
+The name of your team that is less than 50 characters.

 ### team_abbr

-An abbreviated name for your team that is less than 15 characters and cannot inlucde a dash (-).
+An abbreviated name for your team that is less than 15 alphanumeric characters and cannot inlucde a dash (-) or a whitespace.

 ### model_name

-The name of your model.
+The name of your model that is less than 50 characters.

 ### model_abbr

-An abbreviated name for your model that is less than 15 characters and cannot include a dash (-).
+An abbreviated name for your model that is less than 15 alphanumeric characters and cannot include a dash (-) or a whitespace.

 ### methods